How does premium credit work?

 Can you apply premium credit towards my derailments?

-Noooo, that would be sting dilution.
-Derailments need to hurt as much and as immediately as possible!
+We resisted this originally on the grounds that it could dilute Beeminder's sting.
+Derailments should hurt as much and as immediately as possible.
 In particular, if you could rationalize in the back of your mind, "well, I could go for this run but it's raining and I have this credit balance to use up anyway..." then that's making Beeminder less effective at motivating you.

 Can you give an example of how premium credit affects payments?